slash4/Model01-Firmware/README-abg.md

 #### aliases-abg-orphans-abg.h

-The original ABG/Celtic international layout for class 1 keymaps.
+The original ABG/Celtic international layout for class 1 and 2 keymaps.
-This is the same as `merlin2`, except that the bracket keys are on `Any` and `Num` instead of `LED` and `Any`.
+This is the same as `merlin2`, except that the top-right keys go to `Any` and `Num` instead of `LED` and `Any`.

 #### aliases-abg-orphans-spanish.h